davidtchiu/davidtchiu.github.io/teaching/cs475/hwk1.ws/index.md

 }
 ```

+- Initially, we need to assume that in C, all function definitions must precede its usages.

 - Let's write the function `void my_strcat(char s[], char t[])`, which appends string `t` to the end of string `s` (basically, performs the function as `strcat()` from the `string.h` library).

   ```c